seeseemelk/nice-curses/README.md

 ### enum Key
 A set of constants that `getch` may return.
 For the full set, see the table in `man 3 getch`.
-As a general rule, to get a Key.something from corresponding KEY\_SOMETHING by dropping KEY\_ part and changing the rest to lower case.
-The only exception is KEY\_BREAK, with corresponding Key.codeBreak, to avoid using a keyword for an identifier.
+As a general rule, you can get a Key.something from corresponding KEY\_SOMETHING by dropping KEY\_ part and changing the rest to lower case.
+The only exception is KEY\_BREAK, with corresponding Key.codeBreak, to avoid using a keyword as an identifier.

 ### enum Align
 - `left`